gosukiwi/sugarscript/README.md

 # SugarScript
+AppGameKit's Tier 1 on steroids, inspired by CoffeeScript and Python.

-A language that compiles to AppGameKit's Tier 1.
+SugarScript is a language that compiles to AppGameKit's Tier 1.
 It enables you to write games using AGK's interpreter, so they can run on any platform with minimal setup.

 Needless to say, you need to own AppGameKit Classic.